sualehalam/Predicting-Employee-Turnover/README.md

 * Lost productivity (a new person may take 1-2 years to reach the productivity of an existing person)

 ## Proposed Solution:
+Since this model is used for humans, hence we should not solely rely on the models results.
+A better approach would be to use it's predicted probability to design a customized risk zone for all employees and treat each employee respectively.

+1. **Safe Zone (Green) –** Employees within this zone are considered safe. **[Score < 0.2]**

+2. **Low Risk Zone (Yellow) –** Employees within this zone are too be taken into consideration of potential turnover.
+This is more of a long-term track.
+3. **Medium Risk Zone (Orange) –** Employees within this zone are at risk of turnover.
+Action should be taken and monitored accordingly.
+4. **High Risk Zone (Red) –** Employees within this zone are considered to have the highest chance of turnover.
+Action should be taken immediately. **[Score > 0.9]**

 ![employee-retention](https://github.com/sualehalam/Predicting-Employee-Turnover/assets/45514336/5c80019b-5e0b-46f0-a624-9cc95fbc1958)